altwajre/hello-akka/resources/docs/03-actors/11-testing-actor-systems/README.md

 #### `awaitAssert(a: => Any, max: Duration, interval: Duration)`
 Poll the given assert function every interval until it does not throw an exception or the max duration is used up.
-- If the timeout expires the last exception is thrown
+- If the timeout expires the last exception is thrown.
 - The interval defaults to 100 ms and the maximum defaults to the time remaining in the innermost enclosing within block
 - The interval defaults to 100 ms and the maximum defaults to the time remaining in the innermost enclosing within block.